eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - Identification and authentication to access online services, see [Section 2.6.2](#262-identification-and-authentication-to-access-online-services-using-pid),
 - Qualified Electronic Signature, see [Section 2.4](#24-qualified-electronic-signatures),
 - Mobile Driving Licence, see [Section 2.6.3](#263-mobile-driving-licence),
+- Strong User Authentication for electronic payments, see [Section 2.6.4](#264-strong-user-authentication-for-electronic-payments)
+- A natural person representing another natural person, see [Section 2.6.5](#265-natural-person-representing-another-natural-person).
-- Additional use cases that will be introduced in the future, see [Section 2.6.4](#264-other-use-cases).
+- Additional use cases that will be introduced in the future, see [Section 2.6.6](#266-other-use-cases).

 These blueprints, along with all relevant information on use cases implementation, will be compiled in a standardised format within a dedicated